tokenizer-inc-canada/www.cscexams.ca/content/docs/Exam 1/_index.md

 capital, etc. produce more, they generate greater income.

 #### professional (PRO) order
-> A type of order for the account of partners, directors, officers, major shareholders, IAs and employees of member firms that must be marked “PRO”, “N-C” or “Emp”, in order to ensure that client orders are given priority for the same securities.
+> A type of order for the account of partners, directors, officers, major shareholders, IAs and employees of member firms that must be marked "PRO", "N-C" or "Emp", in order to ensure that client orders are given priority for the same securities.

 #### profit
 > That part of a company’s revenue remaining after all expenses and taxes have been paid and out of which dividends may be paid.